Reasonable Suspicion Course

 Adapted from the APA Dictionary of Psychology

-• 1.overindulgence in or dependence on an addictive substance, especially alcohol or drugs.
+• overindulgence in, or dependence on an addictive substance, especially alcohol or drugs.

 Substance abuse, also known as drug abuse, is the use of a drug in amounts or by methods that are harmful to the individual or others.
 It is a form of substance-related disorder.
 Differing definitions of drug abuse are used in public health, medical, and criminal justice contexts.
 In some cases, criminal or anti-social behavior occurs when the person is under the influence of a drug, and long-term personality changes in individuals may also occur.
 In addition to possible physical, social, and psychological harm, the use of some drugs may also lead to criminal penalties, although these vary widely depending on the local jurisdiction.